-2.3 Fire-derived carbon
+2.3.
+Fire-derived carbon

-Fire-derived carbon is chemically highly condensed and thus often hardly degradable.
-However, its stability in soil is variable and still poorly understood (Schmidt et al., 2011; Wang et al., 2016).
-Two of the factors identified by a meta-analysis on the stability of biochar in soil were association with aggregates and translocation in the soil profile (Wang et al., 2016), which are both strongly affected by soil fauna (see Sects.
-2.5, 2.6 and 3).
-Microbial recolonisation of burned sites is mediated by wind and soil animals that survived in soil or emigrated from neighbouring areas, e.g. by macroand mesofauna, birds and mice (Malmström, 2012; Zaitsev et al., 2014).
-Moreover, soil fauna also ingest the charcoal particles (Eckmeier et al., 2007; see Table 1).
+Microbial recolonisation of burned sites is mediated by wind and soil animals that survived in soil or emigrated from neighbouring areas, e.g. by macro- and mesofauna, birds and mice (Malmström, 2012; Zaitsev et al., 2014).
+Besides, soil fauna also ingest the charcoal particles (Eckmeier et al., 2007; see Table 1).
 Due to animal activity, charcoal is sorted by size and translocated down the soil profile.
-Mice and earthworms (Eckmeier et al., 2007) and the tropical earthworm Pontoscolex corethrurus (Topoliantz and Ponge, 2003; Topoliantz et al., 2006) had been suggested as responsible for rapid incorporation of charcoal into the soil.
-Quantitative data are, however, scarce (Table 1).
+Mice and earthworms (Eckmeier et al., 2007) and the tropical earthworm Pontoscolex corethurus (Topoliantz and Ponge 2003; Topoliantz et al., 2006) had been suggested as responsible for rapid incorporation of charcoal into the soil.
+Quantitative data are however scarce (Table 1).
 In spite of potentially great importance, the effect of soil animals on the fate of the "black carbon" in soil remains practically unknown (Ameloot et al., 2013).

-2.4 Roots
+2.4.
+Roots

-Roots not only represent a major input pathway of carbon into soil, but together with associated microflora they also have a large influence on the turnover dynamics of existing soil carbon (Finzi et al., 2015).
-Roots preferably grow in existing soil cavities (Jiménez and Lal, 2006), mostly formed by soil fauna (Wilkinson et al., 2009).
+Plant roots preferably grow in existing soil cavities (Jiménez and Lal, 2006), mostly formed by soil fauna (Wilkinson et al, 2009).
 Both burrowing and non-burrowing soil animals have a strong impact on root growth, allocation, length and density (Brown et al., 1994; Bonkowski et al., 2009; Arnone and Zaller, 2014).
 Animal grazing of root bacteria and mycorrhiza affects their activity and community composition, and animal excreta are enriched in micronutrients and selectively affect plant nutrition (Brown, 1995; Filser, 2002; Brussaard et al., 2007).
 Root herbivores and rhizosphere grazers affect C allocation of roots (Wardle et al., 2004) and largely regulate nutrient acquisition and plant productivity (Bonkowski et al., 2009).
-Not only root herbivores but also saprotrophic/microbivorous soil animals may obtain a significant proportion of energy from plant roots (Pollierer et al., 2007).
-This suggests an animalmediated regulatory loop that connects plant roots and SOM.
+Not only root herbivores, but also saprotrophic/microbivorous soil animals may obtain a significant proportion of energy from plant roots (Pollierer et al., 2007).
+This suggests an animal-mediated regulatory loop that connects plant roots and SOM.

-2.5 Physical heterogeneity
+2.5.
+Physical heterogeneity